NHSDigital/record-a-vaccination-guidance/app/logging-in.md

 If you already have an Okta account, you will get a welcome email telling you how to log in to RAVS using your Okta username and password.

 Your Okta username will be the email address used to sign up to RAVS.
 If you've forgotten your password, you'll have the option to reset it.

-If that does not work, it may be your Okta account as been suspended if you have not used it for 6 months.
+If that does not work, it may be your Okta account as been suspended because you've not used it for 6 months.
 In that case, [contact our support team](https://www.support.digitalservices.nhs.uk/csm?id=sc_cat_item&sys_id=7406446b9779f290dd80f2df9153af58) and ask them to reset your password.

 ## Users who do not have an Okta account